 Many of these booths are famous long-established department stores brands in Japan.
 And people do come from all parts of Japan to visit Depachika.
 Therefore, Depachika is a convenient way to buy various special local foods and it is quite fun just walk around the booths.

 The best time of the day at a Depachika is around 6:30 PM, when a few booths start discounting their foods as they want to sell foods that have limited shelf life like Sushi or other perishables.
-Depachika turns into a paradise for bargain hunters especially business people on their way home and need to buy food for their dinner.
+Depachika turns into a paradise for bargain hunters especially business people on their way home who come to buy food for their dinner.

 You can find Depachika at these major department stores, Mitsukoshi, Matsuzakaya and Matsuya.
 These department stores are located in major areas of cities, like Shibuya, Shinjuku, Ginza, Ueno, Ikebukuro and Asakusa in Tokyo.
 Not only department stores, railway station buildings called Eki-biru 駅ビル(Eki =Station Biru-Building) also have Depachika types of food markets.

-Another types of Depachika food markets which is getting popular recently, is Eki-naka 駅ナカ (Eki=Station naka=inside), located inside railway stations, where passengers can do shopping on the way to change trains without passing through a ticket gate.
+Another type of Depachika food markets is Eki-naka 駅ナカ (Eki=Station naka=inside), located inside railway stations, where passengers can do shopping on the way to change trains without passing through a ticket gate.
 Ekinaka is a good place to buy Bento lunch box for travelers.
 For example, it takes about 2 hours and 40 minutes from Tokyo to Kyoto by Shinkansen Hikari line, so why not enjoy Bento and scenic views on the train to your destination.